tigergraph/ecosys/k8s/README.md

 Its comprehensive suite of functionalities encompasses every aspect of the TigerGraph lifecycle, spanning deployment, upgrades, scaling, backups, restoration, and fail-over processes.
 Whether you're operating in a public cloud setting or within a self-hosted environment, TigerGraph Operator ensures that your TigerGraph instances function seamlessly within Kubernetes clusters.

-> [!IMPORTANT]
-> Kubernetes Operator support is currently a Preview Feature.
-Preview Features give users an early look at future production-level features.
-Preview Features should not be used for production deployments.

 Understanding the intricate synergy between TigerGraph, TigerGraph Operator, and Kubernetes versions is pivotal.
 This relationship is as follows:

 | TigerGraph Operator version | TigerGraph version  | Kubernetes version |